Onward Ticket for Schengen Family Visa

 • The return plan matters because the visa is for a short, defined visit.

 Tourist-style scatter itineraries can dilute the message.
 If you plan internal travel, link it to family reality.
 For example, a weekend in a nearby city with your spouse is reasonable.
 A five-city sprint is harder to explain for a family visit.
-Check our About Us for tips on authentic storytelling in applications.

 The Itinerary Test: Does It Prove A Coherent Story